tobimicheal/Deploying-a-Highly-Available-Flask-Web-Application-on-AWS-with-Terraform/README.md

    aws configure
      ```
     Follow the prompts to enter your AWS Access Key ID, Secret Access Key, region, and output format.

-3. Initialize Terraform
+4. Initialize Terraform
    Run the following command to initialize Terraform in your project directory:
    ```
    terraform init
    ```
-4. Apply the Terraform Configuration
+5. Apply the Terraform Configuration
    Create the infrastructure with:
       ```
    terraform apply
       ```
-5. Access the Flask Application
+6. Access the Flask Application
-   Once the deployment is complete, navigate to the Application Load Balancer (ALB) URL provided in the Terraform output to access your Flask application.
+   Once the deployment is complete, navigate to the Application Load Balancer (ALB) URL provided in the Terraform output to access your Flask application and also view access all your provisioned resources in your AWS account.